 This article provides an overview of how to use the UCS Platform Emulator.
 It describes initial configuration and use, as well as a few tips and tricks I have picked up along the way.
+You also may see this referred to as the Cisco UCS Emulator or UCSPE.

 Why would you want to use the UCS Platform Emulator anyway?
 Great question.
 You may be an administrator looking to use the platform in an environment where you can break things and not worry about impacting production.
 Perhaps you are evaluating the UCS Platform and want to get a feel for day to day operations.
 Whatever the use case, if you want to spin up a UCS environment and play with configuration, the UCS Platform Emulator is the tool to do it with.